krb5/krb5/doc/rst_source/krb_admins/admin_commands/kadmin_local.rst

 <dbname>.kadm5.lock     Lock file for the KADM5 administrative database.
 This file works backwards from most other lock files.
 I.e., *kadmin* will exit with an error if this file does not exist.
 ====================== =================================================

-NOTE: The above three files are specific to db2 database.
+.. note::  The above three files are specific to db2 database.

 ====================== =================================================
 kadm5.acl               File containing list of principals and their *kadmin* administrative privileges.
-See :ref:`kadmind(8)` for a description. kadm5.keytab            *keytab* file for *kadmin/admin* principal. kadm5.dict              file containing dictionary of strings explicitly disallowed as passwords.
+See kadmind(8) for a description. kadm5.keytab            *keytab* file for *kadmin/admin* principal. kadm5.dict              file containing dictionary of strings explicitly disallowed as passwords.
 ====================== =================================================